Balanced Coexistence Model

 👉From Numerical Targets to Human-Centered Governance [Balanced Coexistence Model – Part 9]

-Part II: Trust as an Institutional Design
+Part III: Trust as an Institutional Design

-[Chapter 7]Can Trust Be Designed?
+[Chapter 12]Can Trust Be Designed?

 Trust in institutions arises not from goodwill or coercion alone, but from design.
 When decisions are understandable, consistent, and predictable, people comply.
 Trust is thus an institutional condition—and a foundation for stable governance.